 For an overview of common data protection terms, read our data protection key terms.

 Information security involves the protection of information from unauthorised access, use, distribution, manipulation, loss, or deletion.
 It can be any kind of information, from the personal data of customers and employees to private corporate information such as trade secrets and strategic plans.

-It applies to information and information systems (which are the IT systems used to store and process data) but information doesn’t have to be on an IT system.
-It is about protecting information in all formats including information on paper and information known to people which they could disclose verbally.
+It applies to information and information systems (which are the IT systems used to store and process data) but the information doesn’t have to be on an IT system.
+It is about protecting information in all formats including information on paper and information known to people that they could disclose verbally.

 This is a wide topic and good information security is as much about policies, training, supplier management, HR security, and other non-technology topics as it is about IT security.
 It also covers the availability and integrity of information, as covered below.
 We also have a blog on the role of an information security consultant here.